SSWConsulting/SSW.Rules.Content/rules/agreements---do-you-book-the-next-sprint-ahead-of-time/rule.md

 When building APIs one of the challenges is in how to document the API for other developers to consume.
+**Figure: Figure on next line of text**

+When building APIs one of the challenges is in how to document the API for other developers to consume.**Figure: Figure on same line of text**

+When building APIs one of the challenges is in how to document the API for other developers to consume.Figure: Figure on same line of text

 ::: greybox
 The best tool for use in medium to large organizations is Azure API Management.
 It has all the features other API Management tools have.
 It also provides an API gateway for simplifying hosting your APIs.
 This gateway allows easy handling of all sorts of use cases.
 Things like rate limiting, consistent authentication, firewalls and code first APIs are supported easily.
 This is all as well as providing API documentation to developers.